Washington Aerospace Training and Research Center

 • Washington is the home of The Boeing Company's two final Assembly plants in Everett and Renton and five manufacturing sites all concentrated in the Central Puget Sound region.

-• As of 2023, Boeing is the second largest employer in the state of Washington and employs over 60,000 people.
+• As of 2023, Boeing is the second largest employer in the state of Washington and employs over 66,000 people.

 • Many people in the industry are third and fourth generation employees, a testament to the quality and loyalty of the state's manufacturing workforce.

 Need even more reasons to start a career in manufacturing?
 Find these and even more interesting manufacturing facts at The National Association of Manufacturers.
+Or check out the 2024 Aerospace Regional and Local Economic Impacts report.

 Working With Industry